 (2) The Resource Entity application must be attested to by a duly authorized officer or agent of the applicant.
 The applicant shall promptly notify ERCOT of any material changes affecting a pending Resource Entity application using the appropriate form posted on the ERCOT website.

-(3) If the Resource Entity intends to own or control a Load Resource located within a Non-Opt-In Entity’s (NOIE’s) service territory, such applicant must designate the NOIE’s QSE, or an alternate QSE authorized by the NOIE.
+(3) If the Resource Entity intends to represent a Load Resource located within a Non-Opt-In Entity’s (NOIE’s) service territory, such applicant must designate the NOIE’s QSE, or an alternate QSE authorized by the NOIE.
 If an alternate QSE is designated, then such QSE representing that Load Resource must first obtain written permission from the NOIE prior to offering any services in the NOIE’s service territory.
 The alternate QSE shall submit the NOIE’s written permission to ERCOT at the time of designation.

 16.5.3 Changing QSE Designation